cf-tgg/cf.dwm/README.md

 - [vanitygaps](https://dwm.suckless.org/patches/vanitygaps/): Gaps allowed across all layouts.
 - [swallow patch](https://dwm.suckless.org/patches/swallow/): if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
 - [dwm-dynamicswallow-patch](https://dwm.suckless.org/patches/dynamicswallow/): introduces "dynamic" window swallowing to dwm.
+- [dwm-alpha](https://dwm.suckless.org/patches/alpha/): Allow dwm to have translucent bars, while keeping all the text on it opaque.

 ## Installation for newbs